-Eurasian cooling Cooling and Arctic warming are apparent in the trends of wintertime temperature over the past two decades.
+Eurasian Cooling and Arctic warming are apparent in the trends of wintertime temperature over the past two decades.
 Reanalyses assimilate temperature observations and provide a high-quality gridded dataset, making them the best data source available for investigating temperature trends.
 Reanalyses show warming over the Arctic that extends into the upper troposphere, especially over regions of sea ice reduction, although the upper tropospheric signature is not well constrained given the lack of observations at altitude in this remote location (Screen et al., 2012; Screen and Simmonds, 2010b).
-Here we focus on the trends in 2-metre temperature for the winter months of December-January-February in the ERA5 reanalysis (Hersbach et al., 2020) provided by the European Centre for Medium Range Forecasting Medium-Range Forecasts (ECMWF).
+Here we focus on the trends in 2-metre temperature for the winter months of December-January-February in the ERA5 reanalysis (Hersbach et al., 2020) provided by the European Centre for Medium-Range Forecasts (ECMWF).
 The trends over the period 1998 to 2012, the period with the strongest cooling trends, are shown for the Northern Hemisphere (Figure 1).
 Strong positive trends in excess of 4 K/decade are seen over the Barents-Kara-Laptev Seas and Eastern Siberian Sea, extending into the Arctic Ocean, accompanied by negative temperature trends of over -4 K/decade over a large area of Central Eurasia (southern Russia, Kazakhstan, northern Uzbekistan, extending southeast over Mongolia and Northern China).
 This large area of cooling contributed to the global warming hiatus during the first decade of this century (Kaufmann et al., 2011; Cohen et al., 2012; Li et al., 2015), but unlike the North American part of the hiatus signal, it has not been linked to tropical Pacific forcing (Kosaka and Xie, 2013).
 This pattern of Warm Arctic-Cold Continent (WACC), or more specifically, Warm Arctic-Cold Eurasia (WACE) has been identified in other observational and reanalysis datasets, including the previous generation of ECMWF reanalysis, ERA-Interim (Mori et al., 2014; Outten and Esau, 2012; Chen et al., 2018), the National Center for Environmental Prediction-National Center for Atmospheric Research (NCEP-NCAR) reanalysis (Overland et al., 2011; Inoue et al., 2012; Outten et al., 2013), the Goddard Institute for Space Studies Surface Temperature Analysis, GISTEMP (McCusker et al., 2016), and the Hadley Centre-Climatic Research Unit global temperature dataset, HadCRUT4 (Shu et al., 2018).

-Not all studies have identified such strong or significant cooling trends over the Eruasian Sector (e.g., Ogawa et al., 2018).
-The main issue is that the trend depends on the time period over which it is calculated (and to a lesser extent on the region, Supplemental Figure S2).
-This means that S1).
-Thus, two studies using the same methods and data to identify Eurasian cooling Cooling may still disagree over the presence, location and strength of Eurasian cooling Cooling based solely on the choice of the study period.
-To illustrate the transient-non-stationary nature of Eurasian ecolingCooling, Figure 2 shows the trends in wintertime 2-metre temperature over the Eurasian region for a range of starting years and period lengths.
-The greatest Only trends that are significantly different from the hemispheric-mean trend are shown, such that the figure highlights regions that deviate from the expected global warming signal.
-The strongest cooling trends are found for a 15-year long-period starting in 1998, that is, covering the period of 1998 to and ending in 2012 (as in Figure 1).
-Maintaining the period length of 15 years but shifting it Shifting the period just three years earlier (1995) or later (2001) removes almost all of the significant cooling trend in Eurasia.
-Similarly, maintaining the starting year as 1998 but extending the period to 20 years again removes the significant Eurasian cooling.
-The sensitivity of Eurasian cooling to increasing period length or later start year suggests that it is Furthermore, it is clear that the longer term cooling trends (moving towards the right in Fig. 2) are dominated by the strong, shorter term trends concentrated around the turn of the 21st century.
-Strong Eurasian Cooling is thus a transient phenomenonwhich has already passed, and hence more likely related to decadal variability than global warming (Blackport and Screen, 2020).
+Not all studies have identified such strong or significant cooling trends over the Eurasian sector (e.g., Ogawa et al., 2018).
+The main issue is that the trend depends on the time period over which it is calculated (and to a lesser extent on the region, Supplemental Figure S1).
+Thus, two studies using the same methods and data to identify Eurasian Cooling may still disagree over the presence, location and strength of Eurasian Cooling based solely on the choice of the study period.
+To illustrate the non-stationary nature of Eurasian Cooling, Figure 2 shows the trends in wintertime 2-metre temperature over the Eurasian region for a range of starting years and period lengths.
+Only trends that are significantly different from the hemispheric-mean trend are shown, such that the figure highlights regions that deviate from the expected global warming signal.
+The strongest cooling trends are found for a 15-year period starting in 1998 and ending in 2012 (as in Figure 1).
+Shifting the period just three years earlier (1995) or later (2001) removes almost all of the significant cooling trend in Eurasia.
+Furthermore, it is clear that the longer term cooling trends (moving towards the right in Fig. 2) are dominated by the strong, shorter term trends concentrated around the turn of the 21st century.
+Strong Eurasian Cooling is thus a transient phenomenon, and hence more likely related to decadal variability than global warming (Blackport and Screen, 2020).